stichtingsem/pilot-phase/Project Team/Meeting-4-December.md

     - There is no definitive GO from Thieme (LA).
       - **Question to Luke/Erik**: If Thieme participates could you follow/report progress?
       - Luke: If Thieme joins we (Luke/Erik) will monitor and report progress
-- POC team leads/Development teams are responsible for the use cases needed to develop the API's
+- POC team leads/Development teams are responsible for the use cases needed to develop the API's **Approved by project team**
 - Scope:
    - Prove that the API's work in the determined POC scenarios
    - It has to be clear for non technical people (just a command line with 200 (OK) is not enough)